Experienced Rider Training

 - You must have proper riding gear that is to be worn at all times during the riding day

-- Your instructor is responsible for your safety and the safety of your fellow students.
-Continued unsafe behavior may result in your removal from the course
+- Unsafe behavior may result in your removal from the course

 - The ERT program is not a "race course" program

 - 8 hours